MatthewAntonis/HTML_Project/README.md

 1.)
 Create a retro website for a product before the internet began.

 2.)
-Utilize 4 HTML pages, and at least one CSS and Javascript file.
+Utilize 4 HTML pages and at least one CSS and Javascript file.

 3.)
 Files contain valid, well-formatted, error-free code and helpful comments where applicable.